Pat Grigadean

 He was about to refuse politely when Ravi the Squirrel sensed the problem.
 He turned to the panther and began jabbering away.

 “That’s just like you!
 People say they’re hungry, and you don’t even take the time to find out what they want to eat!
-Oh, no. Not you, not Mister Great Hunter!”
+Oh, no. Not you, Mister Great Hunter!”

 After a while, the four friends were relaxing on the riverbank, having eaten their fill.
 Kanabi, of course, was asleep.